Optimizing Hyperparameters in Hybrid Search Systems

 We define reasonable ranges for b and k based on their typical values:

-# Ranges for b and k
+# Initialize the range for b and k

-b_values = np.arange(0.1, 1.1, 0.2) # From 0.1 to 1.0
+b_values = np.arange(0.1, 1.1, 0.2) # b from 0.1 to 1.0

-k_values = np.arange(1.0, 3.1, 0.2) # From 1.0 to 3.0
+k_values = np.arange(1.0, 3.1, 0.2) # k from 1.0 to 3.0

 results_by_bk = {}